ThomasVBP/ITV_UFOP-Control-Lab/README.md

 * The machine learning algorithm must be originally built using Scikit-learn library.

 * The syntax of the generated Structured Text code is compatible with the 800xA software, from ABB.

+## Repository structure

+┌── Data/
+│ │── AllData.png
+│ └── Bus2Data.mat
+│── OptimallyTrainedANNs/
+│ │── netbest.mat
+│ └── netcbest.mat
+│── Photos/
+│ └── BusBelfast.jpg
+│── Results/
+│ └── Prediction.png
+│── DataPreProcessingBus2.m
+│── Prediction.m
+│── PredictionOpenClose.m
+│── README.md
+│── TrainANN.m
+└── TrainANNsinLoop.m

 ## How to use it

 The program is composed of two folders.
 [One](Decision Tree/Functions.py) for the convertion of decision tree algorithms, and the other for the convertion of multilayer perceptron algorithms.
 Each folder is composed of two files: *Main* and *Function*.